I’ve been staring at this blank space underneath a blank title for quite a while.

 The three biggest contributing factors to a recovery are:

 And I can’t agree more.
 Although I can (and still occasionally do) look on recent events (and the consequences) with grim self-pity, the moments that count – and the moments of true healing – are the ones in which I look onwards and upwards, and reflect with gratitude.
+My life changed, but not necessarily for the worse.

 So please forgive me if I’m slow to answer emails, and my posting schedule goes awry for a bit.
 Life happened while I was busy making plans, and now it’s time to rest, recoup, and recover – and redesign.